UPDATE: Wednesday, 7 a.m.: This special meeting of the school committee, originally scheduled for Wednesday, has been moved to Thursday at 5 p.m.

 Whether the superintendent will attend the upcoming high school graduation will be one of the topics the Marlborough School Committee will tackle when it holds a special meeting Thursday afternoon.

 Last week, a group of seniors asked Superintendent Anthony Pope to consider not attending the graduation ceremony on Sunday, June 3.
-The students told Pope that given recent controversies about his leadership, they worried that his presence would be a distraction.
+The students told Pope that given , they worried that his presence would be a distraction.

 Superintendents typically take an active role in graduation ceremonies, often handing students diplomas or serving in other official roles.